oluwajuwon/search-app/README.md

 # search-app
-building a searching platform using elastic search
+building a searching platform using elastic search and VueJs, to search for cities aroudn the world